rrbhushan/cse-15l-lab-reports/Lab1.md

 ![Image](/lab1images/l1cat3.png)

 The working directory upon using this command was `/home/lecture1/messages`.
 After running the `cat` command with a file as the argument, it displays the contents of that file.
-This is intended behavior as the `cat` command is used to view the contents of a preexisting file.
-Since the file exists, it will print out the contents of that existing file.
+This is intended behavior as the `cat` command is used to view the contents of a preexisting file when the only argument is a filename.
+Since the file exists, it will print out the contents of that existing file, otherwise it would have said it does not exist.